open-mmlab/mmselfsup/README.md

 ## Acknowledgement

-Remarks:
+MMSelfSup is an open source project that is contributed by researchers and engineers from various colleges and companies.
+We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedbacks.
+We wish that the toolbox and benchmark could serve the growing research community by providing a flexible toolkit to reimplement existing methods and develop their own new algorithms.

-- MMSelfSup originates from OpenSelfSup, and we appreciate all early contributions made to OpenSelfSup.
+MMSelfSup originates from OpenSelfSup, and we appreciate all early contributions made to OpenSelfSup.
 A few contributors are listed here: Xiaohang Zhan, Jiahao Xie, Enze Xie, Xiangxiang Chu, Zijian He.
-- The implementation of MoCo and the detection benchmark borrow the code from [MoCo](https://github.com/facebookresearch/moco).
-- The implementation of SwAV borrows the code from [SwAV](https://github.com/facebookresearch/swav).
-- The SVM benchmark borrows the code from [fair_self_supervision_benchmark](https://github.com/facebookresearch/fair_self_supervision_benchmark).
-- `mmselfsup/utils/clustering.py` is borrowed from [deepcluster](https://github.com/facebookresearch/deepcluster/blob/master/clustering.py).

 ## Projects in OpenMMLab